Philippine Hawk Corporation vs. Vivian Tan Lee

 Primary Holding

-Under Article 2180 of the Civil Code, an employer is presumed negligent in the selection and supervision of its employee when the employee's negligence causes damage or injury to another; to avoid joint and several (solidary) liability for quasi-delict, the employer must present convincing proof that it exercised the care and diligence of a good father of a family.
-This liability is direct and primary, distinct from subsidiary liability under the Revised Penal Code where an employer is liable only upon the employee's conviction and subsequent insolvency.
+An employer is presumed negligent in the selection and supervision of its employee under Article 2180 of the Civil Code the moment the employee's negligence is established; to avoid liability, the employer must present convincing proof that it exercised the care and diligence of a good father of a family in both selection and supervision.

 History